WHO THIS COURSE IS FOR

 Click here to email Whitney

 About Whitney: Dr. Whitney Cain is a psychotherapist in Raleigh, North Carolina.
 She specializes in helping adults explore their best, most authentic selves, and negotiate challenges associated with change, transition, and grief.
 Whitney holds Masters degrees in Applied Psychology (Boston University, 1994) and Mental Health Counseling (North Carolina Central University, 2014), as well as a Ph.D. in Developmental Psychology (North Carolina State University, 2000).
 She received certification from the Creative Grief Studio in Spring of 2017.
 Prior to opening her practice, Bloomsbury Therapy, Whitney was an Associate Professor in Psychology at William Peace University.
 Over her 23-year teaching career, she explored the intersection between the stories we tell about ourselves, our sense of self, and how unique challenges inform these.
 Whitney’s research has been published in journals including Merrill Palmer Quarterly, Discourse Processes, and VISTA.
-Learn more about Whitney by visiting her website, contacting her via email or phone, and following her blog on Facebook.
+Learn more about Whitney by visiting her website or contacting her via email or phone.

 Salem, MA USA